burnt0rice/zen-themes/collapsed-tab-close-button/README.md

-# Collapesed Tab Close Button
+# Collapsed Tab Close Button

-This extension adds a close button to the collapsed tabs in Zen Browser.
+This theme adds a close button to the collapsed tabs in Zen Browser.

 ## What the extension does